comScore pixel

 49 Degrees North snow report:

-The 49 Degrees North snow report is: Lifts open - unreported.
-Our model predicted 0 cm (0 inches) of snow fell over the last 6 days between Friday 26 of May at 12AM and Thursday 01 of June at 12AM at the mid mountain level.
+The 49 Degrees North snow report is: out of 5 Lifts open.
+Our model predicted that 10cm (4 inches) of snow fell over 42 hours between Tuesday 14 of April at 2PM and Thursday 16 of April at 8AM PDT at the mid mountain level.
+Compacted depth will be less.

 Fresh snow depth: